fbpx

 Performances for Schools

 The growth of the BVOF Schools Night is a testament to the magic of the evening.
 Since its inception in 2012, the Schools Night has gone from strength to strength.
-In 2019, we welcomed over 450 children from schools across the region to the dress rehearsal of Don Pasquale.
-The feedback was overwhelmingly positive from students and their accompanying teachers alike.
 The performances at a BVOF Schools Night are a unique experience – with students from our local area experiencing all the emotion, spectacle and intensity of a real life opera, full-length and fully staged.
 In 2023, more than 2,000 local school children and students will enjoy our education outreach programme and schools’ performance night.

 Eight years ago, we were honoured with the presence of President Michael D. Higgins at our very first Schools Night at a memorable evening that marked the inauguration of the BVOF Schools Night outreach programme.
 President Higgins praised the vision and foresight of the organisers of the opera festival: